pascalgrimaud/generator-jhipster-docker/README.md

 - Launch : `yo jhipster-docker`
 - Select the option : `Containerize your application and push image to https://hub.docker.com/`
 - Answer all questions
+    - Select the base image : use default
     - Select the version of your database : use default
     - Select the version of ElasticSearch : use default
     - Put your Docker Hub username : put `example`